 Founded by the Lake Norman Kiwanis Club, MusicalMinds is a 501 (c) (3) program inspiring change in children and communities throughout Mecklenburg County.
 We recognize there are many children and families in the county that live at or below the poverty line.
 MusicalMinds strives to bring an innovative uplifting musical experience for students while enhancing our communities.

-Our intensive music classes are held four days a week directly after school ends.
+Our intensive music classes are held directly after school ends.
 Students are taken through a unique and creative program curriculum infused with best practices which keeps them engaged and aids them in music education and both academic and social growth.
 They are exposed to a variety of music genres with a major focus on classical music.
 Guest artists/musicians visits offer opportunities for further education and inspiration.
 Students get a chance to hone their performance skills, feel a sense of accomplishment and enrich the community by performing in varying venues throughout the community.

 Outcomes and Benefits